topeysoft/MultiACEManager/INSTALLATION.md

-# BunnyACE Installation Guide
+# KlipperACE Installation Guide

-Complete installation guide for BunnyACE with ACE Manager and Moonraker integration.
+Complete installation guide for KlipperACE with ACE Manager and Moonraker integration.

 ---